 In its official response of September 2016, the GNWT Department of Justice appreciates the input from the NWTAC to address ticketing and administrative inefficiencies under the Summary Conviction Procedures Act.
 In 2010, amendments to the Act came into force which allowed for automatic convictions for summary offence ticket information (ie tickets for Motor Vehicle Act parking offences and municipal parking offences) where the person fails to either pay the ticket or appear in court to contest the ticket.
 These amendments responded to interest expressed by the NWTAC in 2008 to allow for automatic convictions for tickets.
 As these amendments were being advanced, further consultations with the NWTAC identified other areas of interest, including the service of parking tickets by mail and the development of a standardized parking ticket.
 These areas require further analysis before Justice can consider changes to the legislation.
 The Act already includes a provision that parking tickets following the ticket format as set out in Schedule B of the Regulations are deemed to be served by affixing the ticket on the vehicle.
 This format requires that the registered owner be identified on the ticket.
 Justice is open to looking at other ticket formats that meet the requirements of the law.
+January 2018 Update GNWT Response dated September 28, 2018 A reiteration from the 2016 Update with additional information:

-RA-17-07-12 Amendment to the GNWT Disaster Assistance Policy

-WHEREAS Community members who are affected by a disaster as per the GNWT Disaster Assistance Policy must fill out a claim to receive compensation for damages from a disaster; and

-WHEREAS elders and other residents don't have the funds to do repairs and then submit their paid invoices to the GNWT for financial compensation.
+The Department has been involved in ongoing conversations with the City of Yellowknife regarding these concerns, and is now exploring the possibility of advancing amendments to the Act to allow municipal governments to enact bylaws to establish administrative schemes with respect to parking tickets.
+Back To Top RA-18-07-12 Amendment to the GNWT Disaster Assistance Policy WHEREAS Community members who are affected by a disaster as per the GNWT Disaster Assistance Policy must fill out a claim to receive compensation for damages from a disaster; and WHEREAS elders and other residents don't have the funds to do repairs and then submit their paid invoices to the GNWT for financial compensation.
 THEREFORE BE IT RESOLVED THAT the NWTAC request that the GNWT include community governments in the screening process of applicant so that elders and other residents who can't afford paying for their repairs up front can still be considered for financial assistance under the Disaster Assistance Policy.

-GNWT Response: MACA has delayed an analysis of the Disaster Assistance Policy (DAP) pending a review of the Civil Emergency Measures Act, which serves to regulate the orderly planning and execution of emergency responses and disaster prevention programs in the NWT.
+Policy Committee Recommends: REAFFIRMED GNWT Response: MACA has delayed an analysis of the Disaster Assistance Policy (DAP) pending a review of the Civil Emergency Measures Act, which serves to regulate the orderly planning and execution of emergency responses and disaster prevention programs in the NWT.
 CEMA is outdated and many aspects of it are no longer relevant in today's operating environment.
 MACA released a discussion paper on the proposed changes to CEMA in June 2014 and a Legislative Proposal is anticipated in the late summer 2014.
 It is expected this work will guide future work on the GNWT's Emergency plan in 2014-15, which will include consideration of the DAP.
 Further, the federal government is contemplating future changes to the Disaster Financial Assistance Arrangements (DFAA) which may have a significant influence on how the DAP functions.
 The GNWT receives reimbursement of territorial emergency response costs through DFAA.
 Should DFFA change, MACA will need to consider possible amendments to DAP.
+November 2016 Update: